nordic-rse/nordic-rse.github.io/content/events/2020-online-get-together/rse-supporting-equality.md

   - [name=speaker] Yes, that's correct.
 We can't make the same outcome, but hopefully people have the same opportunity, without implicit prerequisites that some people don't have.

 - What is your take on implications of cultural differences on the topic of "supporting equality of opportunity". for example, many of your ideas seem to be easier to apply in a collectivist society as opposed to an individualist society which probably most of the Nordic could be categorized as.
+  - [name=speaker] This is not my speciality, but I think most of the points I make come about because we are very individualist and assume that everyone can make their own way.
+That breaks down when not everyone has the network to do that.
+Perhaps you could even say, those who think they succeed as individualists often happen to have these implicit networks that make that possible, yet doesn't get recognized.

 - So true!
 I learned so much when sitting down with a RSE or with a software engineer in their offices.
 We had really good sessions.
 The software engineer did not have a background in physics, I did not have a background in computer science.
 But I think we made a pretty good team learning from each other.
 No chance to do this in the open space where I had my office.
   - Indeed.
 Learned so much by somebody telling/showing me: "hey look at this cool thing I found out"